Avik9/Dynamic-Memory-Allocator/README.md

 > Although 16-byte alignment would be adequate for the x86-64 architecture,
 > in this program I have arbitrarily set the alignment requirement to 64 bytes.
 > In this case, even an allocation request of size 1 will require a block size of at
-> least 64 bytes, so the minimum block size for your allocator will be 64 bytes.
+> least 64 bytes, so the minimum block size for the allocator will be 64 bytes.
 > The 64 byte alignment requirement is not motivated by any practical considerations;
-> it has been imposed for no reason other than to cause the assignment parameters to vary
+> it has been imposed for no reason other than to cause the program parameters to vary
 > from what was used in previous semesters.

 ## Directory Structure